LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 The image of Mary greeting Elizabeth is filled with meaning for us as the church celebrates the Assumption of Mary.
 So it is quite interesting that our reflections today turn to Mary’s “Magnificat.”
 Mary rejoices in the saving work of God, “scattering the proud...casting down the mighty from their thrones....”
 On the surface, it is the meeting of two cousins - just a friendly visit.
 But these two women have been favored by the Lord and filled with unexpected new life.
 It is the child in Elizabeth's womb who leaps at the approach of Mary carrying her hidden treasure.

-13th Sunday in Ordinary Time – Two Encounters
+13th Sunday in Ordinary Time – Encounters in Faith

 Feast of the Body and Blood of Christ - Covenant and Gift